reubenjanuardi/reubenjanuardi/README.md

 - 👋 Hi, I’m @reubenjanuardi
-- 👀 I’m interested in coding
+- 👀 I’m interested in AI & Machine Learning
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me dm on twitter @reubenjanuardi